brizer/http-mocker/readme.md

 ## Initialize the configuration file

-The mock process is according to the `.httpmockrc` file in the current directory, so the newer needs to generate the default configuration file:
+The mock process is according to the `.httpmockrc.json` file in the current directory, so the newer needs to generate the default configuration file:

 ```sh
 http-mockjs init
 ```

-A configuration file `.httpmockrc` will be generated in the current folder with the following contents:
+A configuration file `.httpmockrc.json` will be generated in the current folder with the following contents:

 ```json
 {